FastyBird/exchange/README.md

 This is library for [FastyBird IoT](https://www.fastybird.com) ecosystem which is implementing data exchange services.

+### Features

+- Consumer container for aggregating all application consumers
+- Publisher container for aggregating all application publishers
+- Messages events

 ## Installation

 The best way to install **fastybird/exchange** is using [Composer](http://getcomposer.org/):